vorobalek/autobackend/README.md

 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | [![MyGet](https://img.shields.io/myget/autobackend-dev/v/AutoBackend.SDK?label=myget&style=for-the-badge)](https://www.myget.org/feed/autobackend-dev/package/nuget/AutoBackend.SDK) | [![MyGet](https://img.shields.io/myget/autobackend/v/AutoBackend.SDK?label=myget&style=for-the-badge)](https://www.myget.org/feed/autobackend/package/nuget/AutoBackend.SDK) [![NuGet](https://img.shields.io/nuget/v/AutoBackend.SDK?label=nuget&style=for-the-badge)](https://www.nuget.org/packages/AutoBackend.SDK) |

-This package provides the boilerplate infrastructure to create simplified backend services by managing DataBase & API layers.
+This package provides the boilerplate infrastructure for simplifying creating backend services.
 It is a pet project without a commercial base and any promises about further development.
 If you would like to use this package or sources of this package, please let me know by texting me@vorobalek.dev.
 I would prefer if any of your scenarios of using this package left consequences in the form of contribution to this repository.